FAASTsheet 06 /

 Prescription drugs can only be sold or dispensed by a veterinarian, a pharmacist, or by a federally registered commercial feed mill if the drug is first mixed in feed.

-- Buying from a livestock medicine outlet – You will no longer be able to purchase any medically important antimicrobial drugs at these locations.
+- Buying from a livestock medicine outlet – You are no longer able to purchase any medically important antimicrobial drugs at these locations.

 - Buying from a veterinarian – You will be able to buy MIA drugs from your veterinarian who prescribed the medication.
 The medication may be dispensed by your veterinarian on-farm, picked up at the veterinary clinic, or your veterinarian may also offer delivery to your farm.
 Talk to your veterinarian about the options available to you.